Most of us give little thought to the sense of touch, which often lags behind the other senses in our conscious awareness.

 The team examined a biochemical modification called DNA methylation, in which some parts of the chromosome are tagged with small molecules made of carbon and hydrogen.
 These molecules act as “dimmer switches” that help to control how active each gene is, and thus affect how cells function.

 Scientists found consistent methylation differences between high-contact and low-contact children at five specific DNA sites.
 Two of these sites fall within genes: one plays a role in the immune system, and the other is involved in metabolism.

 The children who experienced higher distress and received relatively little contact had a lower epigenetic age than expected, given their actual age.
 Discrepancies between epigenetic age and chronological age have been linked to poor overall health.

-A University of California, Berkely study of NBA basketball players reveals a particularly compelling reason to pay attention to how – and how much – we touch each other.
+A University of California, Berkely study of NBA basketball players reveals a particularly compelling reason to pay attention to how—and how much—we touch each other.

-Study results indicate that higher levels of touching (high-fives, pats on the back, etc.) between individual teammates in early season games have a high correlation to overall team success over the course of the season.
+Study results indicated that higher levels of touching (high-fives, pats on the back, etc.) between individual teammates in early season games had a high correlation to overall team success over the course of the season.

-The study’s researchers infer that frequent touch is likely to result in greater levels of trust and cooperation, which in turn lead to higher levels of group performance and team success.
-If they are right, it would seem to follow that lavishing our children with loving contact may have far-reaching benefits to our families, our society – and even to the very planet we depend on.
+The study’s researchers infer that frequent touch is likely to result in greater levels of trust and cooperation.
+This in turn can lead to higher levels of group performance and team success.
+If they are right, it would seem to follow that lavishing our children with loving contact may have far-reaching benefits to our families and our society.

 It is clear we have entered a new era that will demand a radical change in mindset if we are to survive as a species.
 Global climate change, peak oil, and the increasing demands of an ever-increasing population present problems solvable only through unprecedented cooperative action.